 The Penn State College of the Liberal Arts encourages all staff to engage in sustainable practices.
 Staff members are essential for advancing sustainable practices in the College of Liberal Arts.
 Staff members are often in charge and most aware of the resources that are used within the College of Liberal Arts.
 They can provide information that helps others use resources more responsibly now and in the future.
+There are many organizations staff members can join to learn more about sustainability or increase their environmental awareness.

 This award provides recognition to staff in the College of the Liberal Arts whose commitment to sustainability is exceptional and best exemplifies professionalism and dedication to the sustainability mission of the College and the University.
 Awardees are individual staff members, or a team of staff members, with an exceptional commitment to sustainability in their daily activities or through an initiative that has enhanced sustainability in the College of the Liberal Arts.